Shockley–Read–Hall (SRH) Recombination Model

 Standard SRH Recombination Rate

-The net trap-assisted recombination rate under the SRH model is:
+The net trap-assisted recombination rate under the steady-state Shockley–Read–Hall (SRH) model is given by

 Limitations of the Standard SRH Model